infotrustconsulting/Salesforce-Google-Analytics-Integration/README.md

 Setup->Develop->Apex Classes->New
 Copy from MyClosedWonEcommItems.cls

+Step 7 - create trigger on Opportunity object when Stage is 'Closed Won' to load MyClosedWonEcommItems class that in turn will send the data to GA

+Setup->Customize->Opportunities-Triggers
+The code for this trigger is provided in OpportunityStatus.tgr file.

-Step 7 - Right now UA number is hardcoded in MyClosedWonEcommItems.cls but you should replace this UA number with your GA UA Number.
+Step 8 - Right now UA number is hardcoded in MyClosedWonEcommItems.cls but you should replace this UA number with your GA UA Number.
 Assuming that you have 2 different UA numbers - production and staging, you can leverage the following code to dynamically switch where the data should be sent:

 String ua='';
 public static Boolean runningInASandbox() {